Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, modern neural machine translation (NMT)~\cite{Vaswani:2017:Transformer} systems are often developed with large-scale parallel data extracted from the Web~\cite{Liu:2020:mBART,Fan:2021:m2m100}, whose style and content are driven by the average distribution of data from many domains~\cite{Vu:2021:Customize}.
+In recent years, modern neural machine translation (NMT;~\citealp{Vaswani:2017:Transformer}) systems are often developed with large-scale parallel data extracted from the Web~\cite{Liu:2020:mBART,Fan:2021:m2m100}, whose style and content are driven by the average distribution of data from many domains~\cite{Vu:2021:Customize}.
 Therefore, the performance of strong NMT models is close to or even better than human translators in the general domain~\cite{Hassan:2018:Human,Kocmi:2022:WMT}.

 However, MT customers may have some special requirements, including both style- and domain-specific individual demands~\cite{Michel:2018:PersonNMT,Zhang:2022:PersonNMT}.
 For instance, some users may want translations in a special style, while some others may need to translate medical texts.
-These requirements can be quite diverse among different customers and retraining or fine-tuning the model for each user group entails significant development costs.
-Moreover, the customers can not always provide sufficient data to train strong NMT models.
+These requirements can be quite diverse among different customers and retraining or fine-tuning the model for each user entails significant development costs, especially with limited data from users.

 Fortunately, {\em pluggable} methods~\cite{Keskar:2019:CTRL,Dathathri:2020:PPLM,He:2021:EfficientKNN} bring hope to handle the aforementioned user requirements, which employ additional modules to steer pretrained models.
 As shown in Figure~\ref{fig:intro}, the users can provide some text samples for the NMT model to imitate.
-We will then learn a plugin to control the NMT model to satisfy the user demands without optimizing the parameters in the original model.
-An advantage of plug-and-play approaches is that we can maintain the performance of the pretrained model, alleviating the risk of catastrophic forgetting~\cite{Kirkpatrick:2017:CF}.
+We will then learn a plugin to control the NMT model to satisfy the user demands without optimizing the parameters in the original model, by which we can maintain the performance of the pretrained model, alleviating the risk of catastrophic forgetting~\cite{Kirkpatrick:2017:CF}.